How much does a gold coin weight?

 In short, carrying coins becomes a meaningful decision, not an exercise in accounting.
-This might be one of the reasons why keeping track of money is unpolular nowadays.
+This might be one of the reasons why keeping track of money is unpopular nowadays.
 Feels like nitpicking.

-There is also the mythical aspect of piles of dragons sitting in huge piles of gold...
+There is also the mythical aspect of dragons sitting in huge piles of gold...
 There is no way any economy can be saved from total destruction if the adventures find one of these!
-If my memories of the 1001 nights are right, piles of gold were used to buy castles... not entire continents.
+If my memories of "1001 nights" are correct, piles of gold were used to buy castles... not entire continents!